reyre8/cm/README.md

 `$ npm install`

 >Note:
-If the application presents any issues related to eslint, simply execute `npm run lint` in order to fix the issues.
+If the application presents any issues related to eslint, simply execute `npm run lint-fix` in order to fix the issues.

 ### Testing questions 1 - 4